Trip info

 The Annapurna Circuit has a significant elevation gain, starting at approximately 1,290 meters in Jagat and ascending to the trek’s highest point, Thorong La Pass, at 5,416 meters.
 This results in a total elevation gain of about 4,126 meters over 10 days

 The best seasons for Annapurna Circuit Trek are Autumn (latter half of September till December) and Spring (latter half of March until mid-May).
 In both seasons, Mornings are usually clear, with clouds building up in the afternoon and disappearing at night.
-The given temperature may rise or lower with the change in weather factors: (Sunny, Snow, Rain, etc.)
+The given temperature may rise or lower with the change in weather factors.

-Yes, you can combine ACT with the Poon Hill trek.
+Yes, you can combine Annapurna circuit trek with the Ghorepani Poon Hill trek.
 In fact, this combination of treks is quite common and is one of the best trekking experiences for trekkers in the Annapurna region.
-When you add the Poon Hill trek to Annapurna Circuit trek, the average trek duration increases 4 days.
+When you add the Ghorepani Poonhill trek to Annapurna Circuit trek, the average trek duration increases 4 days.